DevitoHack-oghpc2020/starter/README.md

 - We suggest that you always have a terminal running nvtop and/or htop.
 This can help not only to monitor the GPU usage of your VM but to quickly kill (SIGKILL) an application that is inefficient and save your time.
-- Feel free to call the members of our teams if you consider any clarifications or more detailed examplanation is needed,
+- Feel free to call the members of our team and ask for help if you consider any clarifications or more detailed explanation is needed.